-If the abuse is rampant, you may want to go as far as trying to get them a restraining order.
+If the abuse is rampant, you may want to try to get them a restraining order.
 This will help to keep the abuser away from the elderly person as you continue to gather the evidence you need to prove the abuse is occurring.

 6. Help Them Protect Themselves

-When you suspect a loved one is being taken advantage of, you want to try to take the necessary steps in order to protect them from continuing to be victims.
+When you suspect a loved one is being taken advantage of, you want to try to take the necessary steps to protect them from continuing to be victims.

 The best way to do this is by helping them avoid exposing their information to other parties.
-Getting a shredder to safely get rid of documents containing personal information is a must.
-These are commonly used by family members to try to steal the identity of their victims.
+Getting a shredder to get rid of documents containing personal information safely is a must.
+Family members commonly use these to steal their victims’ identities.

 7. Speak With Them Directly

-If you suspect they are being taken advantage of by a family member, you want to speak with them bluntly.
-Let them know what you think and some of the warning signs that you have spotted.
+If you suspect a family member is taking advantage of them, you want to speak with them bluntly.
+Tell them what you think and some of the warning signs you have spotted.
 Try to figure out what they are experiencing and what you may not have seen yourself.

 They should be receptive to your assistance if you approach them properly.